6.1) Phase Relationships Along the Length of a Mismatched Transmission Line

 3) A mismatched Tx line will not have a varying characteristic impedance along its length.
-The characteristic impedance is a property of the physical cable/s and is engineered to be nearly a constant across its working frequencies, only the phase difference and attenuation of the FORWARD and REFLECTED signals change along the length of the line.
+The characteristic impedance is a property of the physical cable/s and is engineered to be nearly a constant across its working frequencies, only the phase difference and attenuation of the FORWARD and REFLECTED signals cause changes along the length of the line.

 4) There are no voltage peaks in a mismatched Tx line at 180° intervals that could reach a theoretical infinite voltage and could cause damage and stresses in the Tx line as some believe.
 A voltmeter across the line will not indicate more than twice the original input voltage and this is in fact two separate occurrences of the same input voltage that the voltmeter interprets as double the voltage because the voltmeter current has doubled.

 5) An OPEN circuit does not reflect current with a 180° phase reversal.
 It is the current meter that has the 180° phase reversal.
-An OPEN does not cause a current or voltage phase reversal.
+An OPEN does not cause a current or voltage phase reversal in the REFLECTED signal.

-6) The reflected power in and antenna transmission line does return into the Tx amplifier output stage.
+6) The reflected power in an antenna transmission line does return into the Tx amplifier output stage.
 The power amplifier is likely to be quite well matched to the Tx line and virtually all of the reflected power will enter the output stage.

 It has taken me 14 years of study, calculation and building specialised test equipment to completely understand how a Tx line really performs and to be completely confident that 'standing waves' in a transmission line are a myth.
 This belief has existed for over 100 years and it will probably take more than another 100 years for the reality of the true behaviour of transmission lines to become completely accepted by the engineering community.
 If you now understand the reality, please spread the word but if you are not in agreement with me please use Contact Us and explain why.